signalfx/lambda-java/README.md

 >ℹ️&nbsp;&nbsp;SignalFx was acquired by Splunk in October 2019.
 See [Splunk SignalFx](https://www.splunk.com/en_us/investor-relations/acquisitions/signalfx.html) for more information.

 > # :warning: Deprecation Notice
-> The SignalFx Java Lambda Wrapper is deprecated.
-Only critical security fixes and bug fixes are provided.
+> **The SignalFx Java Lambda Wrapper has reached end of life and has been permanently archived.**
 >
-> After December 31st, 2022 this repository will be archived (read-only).
-After December 31st, 2022, no updates will be provided and this repository will be unsupported.
 >
-> Going forward, Lambda functions should use the Splunk OpenTelemetry Lambda Layer, which offers similar capabilities and fully supports the OpenTelemetry standard.
-To learn more about the Splunk OTel Lambda Layer, see https://docs.splunk.com/Observability/gdi/get-data-in/serverless/aws/otel-lambda-layer/instrument-lambda-functions.html#nav-Instrument-your-Lambda-function
+> [The Splunk OpenTelemetry Lambda Layer](https://github.com/signalfx/splunk-otel-lambda) is the successor.
+To learn how to migrate, see  [the supporting documentation](https://docs.splunk.com/Observability/gdi/get-data-in/serverless/aws/otel-lambda-layer/instrument-lambda-functions.html#nav-Instrument-your-Lambda-function)

 ---